 Recapture of the NHTCs

-If at any time during the five years after the improvement is placed in service, the NSHS determines that the property has been the subject of work not in substantial conformance with the approved application or the documents from which the tax credit was calculated, the tax credits will be subject to recapture.
-As a condition of the Department issuing tax credit certificates, the NHTCs are subject to recapture from the person owning the property on the date the NSHS determines the recapture event occurred.
-Refer to the NSHS for more information on the causes of recapture.
+If at any time during the five years after the improvement is placed in service, History Nebraska determines that the property has been the subject of work not in substantial conformance with the approved application or the documents from which the tax credit was calculated, the tax credits will be subject to recapture.
+For instance, failure to use straight line depreciation, except where it is not required, would not be in substantial conformance with the credit calculation and is a recapture event.
+As a condition of DOR issuing tax credit certificates, NHTCs are subject to recapture from the person owning the property on the date History Nebraska determines the recapture event occurred.
+Refer to History Nebraska for more information on the causes of recapture.

-- If a recapture event occurs, all or some of the tax credits will be recaptured from the property owner, based on the date the NSHS determines the recapture event occurred.
+- If a recapture event occurs, all or some of the tax credits will be recaptured from the property owner, based on the date History Nebraska determines the recapture event occurred.